saru

 Meiji Maru

-Department of Marine Science and Technology, Tokyo University of Marine Science and Technology
+Ecchujima Campus, Faculty of Marine Engineering, Tokyo University of Marine Science and Technology

 2-1-6, Ecchujima, Koutou-ku, Tokyo

-Open days Tuesday, Thursday, and 3rd Saturday (closed on holidays * University festivals and sea days are open to the public.)
+Open days Tuesday, Thursday, and the 1st and 3rd Saturday (Closed on holidays *University festival and sea day seem to be open)

 Ishikawajima Museum